USDAForestService/fs-open-forest-platform/README.md

 Run `yarn run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+If you receive an error that Chromedriver requires a different version of Chrome than what is currently installed, most likely you have an older version of Chrome that is not compatible with the newest version of Chromedriver that will be installed by Protractor.
+You can:
+##### Update your version of [Chrome](https://www.google.com/chrome/)
+OR
+##### Download a specific version of Chromedriver that is compatible with your version of Chrome
+- Find the appropriate version of [Chromedriver](http://chromedriver.chromium.org/downloads)
+- Navigate to `https://chromedriver.storage.googleapis.com/index.html?path=<version>/` where `<version>` is replaced by the Chromedriver version you want
+- Click on the link for your operating system to download the `.zip` file
+- Extract the executable
+- Copy both the `.zip` file and the executable to `frontend/node_modules/protractor/node_modules/webdriver-manager/selenium/`
+- Remove the other Chromedriver files in that directory

 #### Testing WCAG2AA compliance with pa11y

 To run pa11y-ci with the single page angular app with pushstate enabled, you need to first build the static application, and then run the app from a server that supports pushstate.
 We are using superstatic as our server.